Jacob Bringewatt

 CVGoogle ScholarGithub

-I am a Ph.D. candidate in theoretical physics at the University of Maryland, College Park.
-I study a variety of topics relating to quantum information and quantum computation.
+I am currently a Postdoctoral Fellow at the Harvard Quantum Initiative where I research a wide variety of topics relating to quantum information and quantum computation theory.

 Publication List